avs20/DAND-A-B-Testing/MyReport_ABTesting.md

 |Retention        |	  0.05494		|
 |Net Conversion |     0.0156   |

-For Gross Conversion and Net Conversion the unit of diversion is same i.e., cookie and also the unit of analysis is the person clicking on the "Start Free Trial" button.
-The unit of diversion and the analysis are highly correlated but may not be exactly the same as a user first time just checks the page and then returns sometime afterwards to enroll and this time the cookie may be changed.
+For Gross Conversion and Net Conversion the unit of analysis is same i.e., cookie.
-Due to the high correlation the analytical and empirical standard deviation will be close and this can be authenticated with the more data capturing.
+Since the unit of diversion is also cookie hence the analytical estimate will match the empirical standard deviation from the experiment.

-For Net Retention the unit of diversion (cookie that clicked on the Start Free Trial button) and the unit of analysis (the user-id of the person enrolled) are not equal.
-Hence the analytical estimate and the empirical estimate will be different for Net Retention.
+For Net Retention the unit of diversion (cookie that clicked on the Start Free Trial button) and the unit of analysis (the user-id of the person enrolled) are different.
+Hence the analytical estimate will be different from empirical standard deviation for Retention.

 #### Sizing